Anuj5642/Arduino-Web-Simulator/task1-ui/README.md

-# Task 1 – Web-Based Interface & Component Handling
+# Task 1 – Web-Based Interface and Component Handling

 ## Objective
-Design a **web-based interface** that allows users to visually create a simple Arduino experiment.
+The objective of Task 1 is to design a web-based user interface that allows users to visually create a basic Arduino experiment.

 ---

+## Methodology
+A drag-and-drop based graphical interface is implemented using standard web technologies.
+A component palette provides commonly used Arduino components, which can be placed onto a central canvas to form an experiment layout.

+---

-## Features Implemented
+## Implemented Features
 - Component palette containing:
   - Arduino Uno
-  - LED
+  - Light Emitting Diode (LED)
   - Push Button
-- Drag-and-drop placement onto a central canvas
+- Drag-and-drop interaction for component placement
-- Wokwi-style UI layout (sidebar, canvas, toolbar)
+- Central working canvas for circuit construction
-- Toolbar toggle between **Component View** and **Code View**
+- Toolbar with component view and code view toggle
-- Auto-generated Arduino code skeleton
+- Automatically generated Arduino code skeleton
-- Start and Stop buttons on the canvas
+- Start and Stop control buttons

 ---

 ## Scope

-- UI and interaction only
+- User interface design only
-- No pin configuration
+- No pin mapping
 - No wiring logic
-- No simulation behavior
+- No behavioral simulation

 ---

+## Acknowledgements

+This task is implemented based on the requirements provided in the FOSSEE OSHW Internship Screening Task and is conceptually inspired by modern web-based electronics simulators such as Wokwi for UI layout and user interaction design.

+---
-## Tech Stack
+## Technologies Used
 - HTML
 - CSS
 - JavaScript